Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 ![](./docs/ex6.png)

+Part B.

-Nice to have: Disable the buttons if no text is present in the textbox.
+- Disable the buttons if no text is present in the textbox.
 Enable the buttons if one or more characters are in the textbox.
+- Add a word counter to the UI that displays the number of words in the sentence.

 Always keep the DevTools console open (ctl+shift+i).